contentauth/c2pa-python/docs/intents.md.md

         builder.sign(signer, "image/jpeg", source, dest)
 ```

 Both ways of writing the code produce the same signed manifest.
-With intents the Builder validates the setup and fills in the spec-required structure.
+With intents, the Builder validates the setup and fills in the spec-required structure.

 ## Setting the intent